Cardio-Oncology Program

 Managing Cardiac Heath

-Cardiology and oncology specialists at Robert Wood Johnson University Hospital, together with Rutgers Cancer Institute of New Jersey, collaborate to prevent and combat heart damage caused by treatment such as chemotherapy and radiation, an effect known as cardiotoxicity.
+Cardiology and oncology specialists at Robert Wood Johnson University Hospital, together with Rutgers Cancer Institute, collaborate to prevent and combat heart damage caused by treatment such as chemotherapy and radiation, an effect known as cardiotoxicity.
 These side effects may occur at the time of therapy or years after treatment during survivorship.
 For patients with preexisting heart disease, proactive steps are taken to detect, monitor, and treat cardiac conditions such as heart failure, high blood pressure, abnormal heart rhythm and vascular disease throughout cancer treatment and also after completion of therapy as part of survivorship.

 Who We Treat